ibm-cloud-docs/cli/reference/ibmcloud/extend_cli.md

 * The plug-in name.
 * The current version of the plug-in.
-* Whether a more recent version of the plugin is available.
+* Whether a more recent version of the plug-in is available.
 * Whether the plug-in version supports private endpoint use.

 ```bash